cemeterysummoning/website/blog-posts/metallic-ratios.md

 $$\delta_S = \frac{2 + \sqrt{8}}{2} = 1 + \sqrt{2}$$

 There are sequences and continued fractions for this, as well.
-The Pell sequence ([OEIS A000129](https://oeis.org/A000129)) is to the Silver Ratio as the Fibonacci sequence is to the Golden Ratio; if we take the limit as the ratio between successive Pell numbers goes to infinity,
+The Pell sequence ([OEIS A000129](https://oeis.org/A000129)) is to the silver ratio as the Fibonacci sequence is to the golden ratio; if we take the limit as the ratio between successive Pell numbers goes to infinity,

-$$\lim_{n \to \infty} \frac{P(n + 1)}{P(n)} = \frac{2P(n-1) + P(n)}{P(n)}$$
+$$\lim_{n \to \infty} \frac{P(n + 1)}{P(n)} = \frac{P(n-1) + 2P(n)}{P(n)}$$

 then we arrive at that same kind of quadratic

 $$\delta_S^2-2\delta_S - 1 = 0$$

 through the exact same process.
-In addition, we can express the Silver Ratio as a continued fraction; that is,
+In addition, we can express the silver ratio as a continued fraction; that is,

 $$2 + \frac{1}{2 + \frac{1}{2 + \frac{1}{2 + \frac{1}{2 + \ddots}}}}$$

-With the exact same process as performed for the Golden Ratio, we once again end up at a number that fulfills similar roles for slightly different mathematical entities.
+With the exact same process as performed for the golden ratio, we once again end up at a number that fulfills similar roles for slightly different mathematical entities.

 # In Generality
 These kinds of ratios (dubbed metallic ratios, hence the title of this blog post) can be derived in generality.
-Similar to the Golden and Silver ratios, the mth metallic ratio is defined as
+Similar to the Golden and silver ratios, the mth metallic ratio is defined as

 $$\frac{ma + b}{a} = \frac{a}{b} = \delta_m$$